KalliopiKoutsiouki/custom-orm-with-converter/README.md

 ## Summary
 A Java project that accepts annotated classes, interprets the annotations as mappings between objects and a database.
-The application also transforms them to Java files that incorporate the ORM functionality directly into the source code.
+It also transforms them to Java files that incorporate the ORM functionality directly into the source code.

 ## Key Features
 1. Custom Annotations Support: The project supports custom annotations that define mappings between Java objects and database tables.